 Goals and Objectives

-Sweetser is accredited by the national Council on Accreditation (COA) and serves more than 20,000 people each year.
-The organization provides services in more than 70 communities and schools, and maintains counseling offices, a respected medical team, a training institute, a peer recovery center, and educational and residential campuses in Saco and Belfast.
+Sweetser serves more than 20,000 people each year in more than 70 communities and schools, and maintains counseling offices, a respected medical team, a training institute, a peer recovery center, and educational and residential campuses in Saco and Belfast.
 More than 700 employees and hundreds of volunteers are committed to a vision of helping people find promising futures.
 Sweetser's mission is to provide quality treatment, support, and hope to children, adults, and families through a network of mental health, behavioral health, and educational services.

 The goal of the Sweetser Internship Program is to provide psychology interns with the educational and experiential opportunities necessary to independently engage in the practice of professional psychology.
 We aim to prepare interns to adopt leadership roles in providing and disseminating effective psychological services.
 The Sweetser Internship program will encourage the development of clinical competence with children, adults, and families through a broad range of clinical experience in community mental health settings.
 Interns will develop skills in areas of critical thinking, case conceptualization, hypothesis testing, and interdisciplinary collaboration, while remaining aware of cultural factors, ethical issues, and the influence of personal biases.
 Interns will be expected to demonstrate core competencies during the internship year.
 These competencies include: